Last updated on February 26th, 2023 at 12:41 pm

 I don’t know about you, but where do I sign up for the enchantment lessons?

 Another word that Kawaski popularized is evangelism.
-He was Apple’s Chief Evangelist.
-That word used to be restricted to religion, but not any more.
+He was Apple’s, Chief Evangelist.
+That word used to be restricted to religion, but not anymore.
 All the cool companies and brands want evangelists nowadays.
 Evangelists are people who seek to convert others to the faith, whatever the faith might be.
-In fact I am applying for a job as an evangelist, myself, which is what got me thinking about this topic.
+In fact, I am applying for a job as an evangelist, myself, which is what got me thinking about this topic.

 When you add enchantment and evangelism together, what do you get?
 You get engagement.
 You get raving fans.
 You get people who fall in love with what you are doing, and who can’t wait to offer their help.
-They feel a sense of ownership in your success, and they will go an extra mile or more to get other people interested in what you are striving to accomplish.
+They feel a sense of ownership in your success, and they will go the extra mile or more to get other people interested in what you are striving to accomplish.

 We can use the formula enchantment+evangelism=engagement to get jobs, mediate arguments between the kids, negotiate with our spouses, or even achieve our dreams.

 Interestingly, engagement is a hot topic in business, but it’s almost never discussed in connection with enchantment and evangelism.
 Most businesses are working overtime to get their customers engaged – but they are missing the boat.
-Many of them are simply bribing their customers to act as advertising agents in return for a chance to win something, or a discount coupon, or some other special offer.
+Many of them are simply bribing their customers to act as advertising agents in return for a chance to win something, a discount coupon, or some other special offer.